 Reinforce positive behavior by teaching kids how to express their emotions.
 One of the best ways is to read children’s books about their behaviors.

 Reading has always been a priority for our family.
-Our first child was in the NICU for her first three weeks.
-Even though it may seem strange, we were reading to her before she even left the hospital.
+Our first child was in the NICU for her first three weeks, and we were reading to her before she even left the hospital.
 Cuddling up at night to read a few stories before bed is a tradition that we all look forward to every day.
 It’s become our special family time.

 Incorporating books that reinforce positive behavior into our bedtime routine teach these lessons.
-They also help us discuss what the kids learn at school each day without feeling lectured or scolded.
+They also help kids discuss positive behavior without feeling lectured or scolded.

 Disclosure: Amazon links are my affiliate links.
 Thank you for your support!